Routing is the mechanism by which a web server maps HTTP requests to a specific fragment in our application’s code.

 Controller Routing

-The most commonly used routing in ASP.NET is controller routing. (a controller is simply a fragment of code designed to respond to a route).
+The “conventional” and most used routing in ASP.NET is controller routing. (a controller is simply a code fragment designed to respond to a route).

-- Attribute Routes: Defined directly in controllers and actions using attributes.
+- Attribute routes: Defined directly on controllers and actions using attributes.

-- Conventional Routes: Defined in the application configuration file or through attributes in controllers and actions.
+- Conventional routes: Defined in the application’s configuration file or via attributes on controllers and actions.

-It is the most employed routing.
-Attribute Routes are defined directly in controllers and actions using the [Route] attribute.
+This is the most commonly used routing.
+Attribute routes are defined directly on controllers and actions using the [Route] attribute.

 This approach is very flexible and allows defining specific routes for each action.